blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 }
 ```

-The `getPriceFromCoinGecko` function takes the `market`, `coinID`, and `apiKey` as arguments.
+The `getPriceFromCoinGecko` function takes the `market`, `coinID`, and `apiKey`
-First it constructs an HTTP request to the CoinGecko API using `coinID`
+as arguments.
+First it constructs an HTTP request to the CoinGecko API using
-in the URL and the `apiKey` in the headers.
-It then sends the request to the
+`coinID` in the URL and the `apiKey` in the headers.
+It then sends the request
-`as.HostFuncHTTPRequest` function, which makes the request through the Blocky AS
+to the `as.HostFuncHTTPRequest` function, which makes the request through the
-server networking stack.
-Next, it checks the response status code and unmarshals
+Blocky AS server networking stack.
+Next, it checks the response status code and
-the JSON response into the `CoinGeckoResponse` struct.
-Finally, it iterates
+unmarshalls the JSON response into the `CoinGeckoResponse` struct.
+Finally, it
-through the tickers in the response to find the ticker for the specified
+iterates through the tickers in the response to find the ticker for the
-`market` and returns the price as a `Price` struct.
+specified `market` and returns the price as a `Price` struct to the `priceFunc`
+function.
+The `priceFunc` function returns a `Result` containing the `Price` to
+the Blocky AS server to create an attestation over the function call and the
+`Result` struct.

 ### Step 3: Run the oracle